mblarsen/vue-browser-acl/README.md

 E.g. if subject is `post` the directive will try to look up the data member `post` on the component.

-If `assumeCase` is set to false this behaviour is disabled and `post` will be treated as a subject name.
+If `caseMode` is set to false this behaviour is disabled and `post` will be treated as a subject name.

 ### directive
 `default: can`